mktcode/the-magic-frog/content/stories/story-1.md

 <story-part-legacy username="enforcer48">The snakes had nervous looks in their eyes.
 The storks, still frozen in fear, decided that they should probably abort their plans about ruining the party.</story-part-legacy>

 <story-part-legacy username="hennifant">But then the bored, fat rhino in the corner began to fall asleep.
-It stumbled and tumbled until it could not stay on it's feet anymore and fell, totally squishing the wizard underneath it.
+It stumbled and tumbled until it could not stay on it's feet anymore and fell, totally squishing the wizard beneath it.
 He was dead immediately.</story-part-legacy>

 <story-part-legacy username="mkt"><span>
 # The End!